foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/argonian-agent.md

 ### Dragon Shouts

 * **Bend Will:** *Targets up to level 30\40\50 are placed under your command for 10\20\30 seconds. \Dragons are forced to obey you.*
-A solid emergency button to hold onto to.
+A solid emergency button to hold onto.
 You've used Illusion to control a spiraling situation before, this is just another means of doing so.

 * **Marked for Death:** *Deals 5 damage, reduces enemy Magic Resistance by 25% and Armor Rating by 150 for 10\20\30 seconds.*
 If open combat is inevitable you'll need to get the most out of your magic.
 This is the only shout that will lower their resistance to your Poison spells.